Virtual-Protocol/tao-vpsubnet/README.md

 - **Phase 1**: Focus on generating full body motions, such as dance movements, based on the audio input from a specific curated dataset.
 - **Phase 2**: Recognise the mood and genre of the audio input and adjust the generated animation accordingly.
-- **Phase 3**: Expands models capabilities beyond dance audio and motions to general animation motions (i.e. gestures etc.).
+- **Phase 3**: Widen models capabilities beyond dance audio and motions to general animation motions (i.e. gestures etc.).
-- **Phase 4**: Optimize models for real-time interaction capabilities.
+- **Phase 4**: Expand A2A model into Audio-to-Video network in order to enhance visual experiences.

 ### Status
 Currently, we're at Phase 1, where audio-to-dance motions will be the focus.
 Validators will choose a prompt from the reference library and send the prompt to miners for generation of animation outputs.